Enalean/tuleap/docs/decisions/0034-use-named-query-parameters.md

 * Good, because the URI is easy to read.
 * Good, because [Restler][3] can [validate it][4] somewhat with `@choice` for Enums, `@min` `@max` for numbers, etc.
 * Good, because it only needs URI escaping, it does not depend on JSON.
 * Neutral, because it does not protect us from breaking changes.
-If we ever remove the "include" key or "planned_and_not_planned" value, it will be a breaking change.
+If we ever remove the "status" key or the "open" value, it will still be an API breaking change.
 * Neutral, because it might be impractical to configure "secret" un-documented keys or values.
 At the time of writing, it's unknown whether it's possible.

 ## More Information